Chameleon-Vision/chameleon-docs/docs/source/hardware/supported-hardware.rst

 .. warning::

-	These cameras are NOT yet compatible with Chameleon Vision.
+	Network Cameras (such as the Axis Camera) are NOT yet compatible with Chameleon Vision.
 	Please :ref:`contact us<contact-us>` if you wish to use one of these cameras.

-	- Network Cameras (such as the Axis Camera)